flipkart-incubator/watchdog/README.md

 * During installation, installation script prompts for web root directory.
 Default directory /var/www/html will be taken automatically if not provided explicitly with-in 10 secs
 Scanning with Watchdog
 ```
-- Watchdog can be run by using following command
+- Watchdog can be run by using following command:
 ```
 $ sudo python run.py